President - Mary Hillberg

 A- 911 is the appropriate call for an emergency.
 Our Property Manager and Board should also be notified, of course.

 AT&T, Sprint, T-Mobile and Verizon cellular phone customers in Brevard County now have the option to Text-to-9-1-1 in an emergency beginning today - 7.26.2018.
 This follows technological upgrades at the county’s 11 Public Safety Answering Points that receive 9-1-1 emergency calls.
 Customers of the four major wireless carriers can now send a text (up to 140 characters) directly to 9-1-1 in an emergency in which a call is not possible, or when speaking out loud would put the caller in danger.
 Also, Text-to-9-1-1 provides a route for the deaf, hard of hearing, and speech impaired.
-We have gotten a couple of questions on how to use Text-To-911 correctly and wanted to make sure we addressed those issues: * Area codes do not determine if your text goes through. * Do not text to test the system * To text 911, type 911 in the “To”, enter the location (+ city) and type of help needed (Police, Fire or Ambulance) in the Message, and Sen
+We have gotten a couple of questions on how to use Text-To-911 correctly and wanted to make sure we addressed those issues: * Area codes do not determine if your text goes through. * Do not text to test the system * To text 911, type 911 in the “To”, enter the location (+ city) and type of help needed (Police, Fire or Ambulance) in the Message, and Send.

 Sentry Management Company is our Property Management Company.
-Our Property Manager is Sue Stewart LCAM at firstname.lastname@example.org.
-Email is the best way to contact Sue.
+Our Property Manager is Sue Stewart LCAM at email@example.com.

 Owners in Sunset Lakes HOA are familiar with the governing documents relative to our deed restricted community.
-When closing on their home, they are required to sign a document stating they had read these and agreed to follow them.
+When closing on their home, all are required to sign a document stating they had read these and agreed to follow them.

 If you are new to Sunset Lakes, please contact Sentry Management, provide your contact information and request to have your personal code entered into the gate system and remote for your convenience.

 The dates for our semi-annual assessments are January 1st & July 1st of each year and the amount is $330.
 Sentry will send out invoices/coupons via email or snail mail in the month before the due date.
+Credit card payments will have an extra fee attached due to the credit card company's charge for use.

 Question - What is a "Lead"?